 The Moov will track your physical activity, as well as your sleep, at all times.
 But it will only send that information to the Smartphone app via Bluetooth when it is engaged in syncing mode.

 The device can measure your sleep cycles.
 It does a good job of recognizing your sleeping and waking times.
-The Moov include a number of coaching programs which give you a breakdown of your training statistics.
+The Moov includes a number of coaching programs that give you a breakdown of your training statistics.

 In terms of swimming, the Moov will tell you how many strokes you’ve achieved, your turn times, your stroke times and what style you were swimming in.
 You’ll also get an analysis of your pace and ability and a measure of the number of calories burned during your swim session.

 Unfortunately, the accuracy of the Moov in the water is not the same as on dry land.
-The strokes per length count is inconsistent, which then throws off all the other counts.
+The strokes per length count are inconsistent, which then throws off all the other counts.